VOLTTRON/volttron/docs/source/setup/VOLTTRON-Prerequisites.rst

 .. code-block:: bash

    sudo yum update
-   sudo yum install make automake gcc gcc-c++ kernel-devel python-devel openssl openssl-devel libevent-devel git
+   sudo yum install make automake gcc gcc-c++ kernel-devel python3-devel pythone3-venv openssl openssl-devel libevent-devel git

 If you have an agent which requires the pyodbc package, install the